0LNetworkCommunity/libra-legacy-v6/ol/documentation/validator_setup.md

 6.1.
 On the next epoch, start node in `validator` mode.

-Restarting your node in validator mode inside a `screen` or `tmux` session.
+Restarting your node in validator mode inside a `tmux` session.

 Again, there may be an issue with file descriptors, increase with `ulimit -n 100000` before starting node